-How Preapproval Works
+How Does Preapproval Work?

 If the preapproval is a bit weaker, the lender might just pull your credit and get a verbal estimate of your assets and income.
 This is closer to prequalification as we have defined it above, which highlights the importance of making sure you know exactly what your lender means when they use these terms.

-When To Get Preapproved
+When Should You Get Preapproved For A Mortgage?